-First, the amendment is unnecessary.
+First, the amendment is unnecessary as the permanent need met by adoption is already met within the Child Protection Framework.
 Permanent Care Orders ("PCO") are already available.
-PCOs are provided for in section 61(g) of the Child Protection Act 1999 and were established to permit long-term guardianship of a child to a suitable person, other than a parent of the child or the chief executive.1
+PCOs are provided for in section 61 (g) of the Child Protection Act 1999 and were established to permit long-term guardianship of a child to a suitable person, other than a parent of the child or the chief executive.

 PCOs provide a scheme setting out the legal arrangements for a child's care that provide a sense of permanence and long-term stability.
-The Queensland Government website states in relation to PCOs:2
+The Queensland Government website states in relation to PCOs:

 This order is suitable when a child cannot be safely reunified with their parents and the child requires a permanent home that can provide them with stability as well as physical, relational and legal permanency.
-This order will only be made if the Childrens Court is satisfied that the permanent guardian will meet their obligations under a PCO, which includes preserving the child's identity, relationships with their birth family and connection to their culture of origin.3
+This order will only be made if the Childrens Court is satisfied that the permanent guardian will meet their obligations under a PCO, which includes preserving the child's identity, relationships with their birth family and connection to their culture of origin.

 PCOs provide permanence and stability for children and young people whilst retaining connectedness with family, community and culture, identity and language.
 In contrast, adoption severs the legal relationship between the child and the child's birth parents (unlike child protection orders) and creates a new identity for the child, including a changed birth certificate.
-Adoption orders do not expire when the young person turns eighteen.4
+Adoption orders do not expire when the young person turns eighteen.